dahai01/bigq/2_online/workflow.md

    Once the data is uploaded, the "geometry" field will be of STRING type.
 Alter your table to add a new column of type GEOGRAPHY.
 Then, update the table to populate this column with geometry data converted from STRING format.

+   > Work in a project with bill info.

 ```sql
 -- Add a new column for GEOGRAPHY type
 ALTER TABLE `project_id.dataset_name.table_name`